Island of Love (1963 film): Plot

-Steve Blair, always on the lookout for a new money-making scheme, spots a stripper of his acquaintance, Cha Cha Miller, at a Greek restaurant in New York, then overhears her gangster boyfriend Tony Dallas say how somebody should make a wholesome movie about Adam and Eve.
+Steve Blair, always on the lookout for a new money-making scheme, spots a stripper acquaintance, Cha Cha Miller, at a Greek restaurant in New York, and overhears her gangster boyfriend Tony Dallas opine that somebody should make a wholesome movie about Adam and Eve.

-Steve quickly enlists his best friend Paul Ferris to write the script, and together they talk Tony into putting up the $2 million needed to make the film.
+Steve quickly enlists his best friend Paul Ferris to write the script, and together, they talk Tony into putting up the $2 million needed to make the film.
 Tony, backed up by four identically dressed thugs, insists on one condition: Cha Cha has to be cast as Eve.

 The film is a disaster.
-Cha Cha can't act, and no one goes to see it.
+Cha Cha cannot act, and no one goes to see it.
 Tony feels hoodwinked and wants his money back, so Steve and Paul flee to Greece aboard a ship.
-Once there, another crackpot scam occurs to Steve, turning a small island village known for nothing in particular into an "island of love."
-He goes to elaborate lengths to fool tourists and natives into believing the island has a rich, romantic history.
+When they arrive, another crackpot scam occurs to Steve: to turn a small island village known for nothing in particular into an "island of love".
+He goes to elaborate lengths to fool tourists and natives into believing that the island has a rich, romantic history.

-Steve falls for a young woman, Elena, he hadn't seen since she was a girl.
-It turns out she is Tony Dallas's niece, so Steve's in even more hot water when Tony arrives on the island.
-But as soon as Steve agrees to marry Elena, he is safe from harm from Tony, now about to be a relative.
+Steve falls for a young woman, Elena, whom he had not seen since she was a girl.
+It turns out that she is Tony Dallas's niece, so Steve is in even more hot water when Tony arrives on the island.
+However, as soon as Steve agrees to marry Elena, he is safe from harm from Tony, now about to be a relative.